tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

 ### Compare POMs

 This is a new page that doesn’t have a direct replacement in the live service.
-**It is this page in the prototype**:  https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step2b-select-pom-jack-smith
+**It is this page in the prototype**:  <a href="https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step2b-select-pom-jack-smith">https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step2b-select-pom-jack-smith</a>

 #### Main features